jake-kirkman/jake-kirkman.github.io/src/content/home.md

 ## Personal Statement

-I strive to be someone who can be proud of what they do, and develop things that benefit others greatly.
-I am personally a very curious individual and I love to delve deep into documentation and specifications to figure out how things work and how to make the best use of it.
+I am a dedicated developer with a passion for creating solutions that make a meaningful impact on others.
+My work is driven by a relentless curiosity, which leads me to delve deep into documentation and specifications to understand how things work and how to optimize my code for the benefit of all.

+My commitment is to develop software that I can be proud of, focusing on usability and functionality.
+I thrive on the satisfaction of solving complex problems and crafting elegant solutions.
+This drive keeps me pushing my boundaries and learning new things.

 ## What I'm looking for

-I'm currently a senior developer at Greengage Global Holding working primarily with Salesforce, however I'm looking to branch out to other technologies such as React, Flutter, React Native and similar frameworks
+With nearly four years of professional experience in Salesforce development at Greengage/Silver Lined Solutions, I'm now seeking to further this experience or diversify into other areas I've explored, such as Web Development using React or into Mobile Development using Flutter/React Native, and contribute my expertise to innovative projects

 ## About Me